Guidelines for Nominations

 2. Scholarship: Ithaca College and the Center for Faculty Excellence recognize many forms of excellence regarding scholarly work.
 The Boyer Model is one model used to embrace various forms of quality scholarship including but not limited to scholarship of discovery, integration, application, teaching, and artistic endeavor.

 3. Service: Service is also recognized on many levels including service to the department, school, college, profession and community.

-Criteria: The foremost criterion for the Excellence Awards is an overall excellence in teaching, scholarship, and service appropriate to their appointment (descriptions of excellence in teaching, scholarship, and service are stated in the Ithaca College Policy Manual, Volume IV: Faculty Handbook).
+Descriptions of excellence in teaching, scholarship, and service are stated in the Ithaca College Policy Manual, Volume IV: Faculty Handbook section 4.12.7.

-Candidates should be able to demonstrate distinction reflecting all of the three areas of excellence noted above.
-Areas of distinction could include, but are not limited to:
+Candidates should be able to demonstrate distinction specific to their appointment requirements (or beyond if appropriate) reflecting excellence in those area(s).
+Areas of distinction could also include, but are not limited to:

 · Innovations in teaching